 Taxonomic coverage

-This dataset include records of phylum Magnoliophyta (10940 records, 99.41%) and marginally Pteridophyta (63 records, below 1 % of total records).
-Most of the records included in this dataset belong to both class Magnoliopsida (6057 records; 55.04 %) and Liliopsida (4883 records; 44.37 %).
+This dataset includes records of the phylum Magnoliophyta (10940 records, 99.41%) and marginally Pteridophyta (63 records, below 1 % of total records).
+Most of the records included in this dataset belong to both the class Magnoliopsida (6057 records; 55.04 %) and Liliopsida (4883 records; 44.37 %).
 The class Psilotopsida is represented by 63 records.
-There are 19 orders represented in the dataset, being Poales (44.25 %) and Lamiales (12.52 %) the mosts important order from classes Liliopsida and Magnoliopsida respectively (Figure 2).
-Psilotopsida class is represented only by order Ophioglossales.
-In this collection, 28 families are represented, with Cyperaceae, Poaceae and Fabaceae being the families with major number of records (Figure 3).
+There are 19 orders represented in the dataset, Poales (44.25 %) and Lamiales (12.52 %) being the most important order from classes Liliopsida and Magnoliopsida, respectively (Figure 2).
+The class Psilotopsida is represented only by order Ophioglossales.
+In this collection, 28 families are represented, with Cyperaceae, Poaceae and Fabaceae being the families with highest number of records (Figure 3).
 The dataset contains 72 taxa belonging to 51 genera.
-Carex, Nardus and Scorzoneroides are the most represented genera in the database.
+Carex, Nardus, and Scorzoneroides are the most represented genera in the database.
 There are 29 threatened taxa (Table 1).

 Taxonomic ranks